 18. Mr. Muscle by S. C. Johnson & Son

-The same year that Cheetos presented their famous cheetah character, another company in another industry came up their handsome superhero cartoon character who has now become a legend: Mr. Muscle!
-This muscular brand mascot, owned by S. C. Johnson & Son, became highly popular as the tough guy who could clean any surface with his cleaning detergent as a powerful weapon, which led to a huge success to his brand.
+The same year that Cheetos presented their famous cheetah character, another company in another industry came up with a handsome superhero cartoon character who has now become a legend: Mr. Muscle!
+This muscular brand mascot, owned by S. C. Johnson & Son, became highly popular as the tough guy who could clean any surface with his cleaning detergent as a powerful weapon, which led to the huge success of his brand.

 19. The M&M’s Spokescandies by Mars